This educative article will take you through the new tricks used by fraudsters to steal mobile money from people.

 The victim will be asked to send the money back.
 Most people usually fall for this and then send the amount of money back unsuspectingly.
 One way to be on the alert for this trick is to always be up to date with the amount of money in your mobile money account.

-And whenever you receive such messages, the first thing would be to check your account to see if money has been deposited there indeed.
+Whenever you receive such messages, the first thing would be to check your account to see if money has been deposited there.

 Cash-Out Transaction Pop-Up